-The curé, before departing, timidly confided to Pécuchet that he did not think this imitation of tomb in the midst of vegetables quite decorous.
-Hurel, as he withdrew, may bow to the company.
+The curé, before departing, timidly confided to Pécuchet that be did not think this imitation of a tomb in the midst of vegetables quite decorous.
+Hurel, a few, made a low bow to the company.
 M. Marescot had disappeared after dessert.

 Madame Bordin again went over her recipe for gherkins, promised a second for plums with brandy, and made three turns in the large walk; but, passing close to the linden tree, the end of her dress got caught, and they heard her murmuring: "My God! what a piece of idiocy this tree is!"